michaelo/sapt/README.md

 Must fix to be usable AKA pri-TODO:
 -------------
 * Implement support for automatically include .env-files if they are found, scoped to the folder in which the reside.
-* Playbooks must resolve paths relative to folder of playbook

 TODO, somewhat ordered:
 ------------